By Richard Esplin, Head of Product at Dock Labs

 So We Decentralize

-Verifiable credentials are a new technology that enables a decentralized architecture which avoids these problems.
-Credentials contain signed attributes that are issued from an identity proofing system into a holder’s wallet for identity data.
+Verifiable credentials are a new technology that avoids the problems of federation by enabling a decentralized architecture.
+Credentials contain signed attributes that are issued from an identity proofing system into a wallet for identity data that is controlled by the subject of the credentials—often referred to as the credential holder.

 The holder takes these credentials with them to the applications where the holder needs to interact as a user.
-These applications verify the credentials, checking the cryptography to ensure that they have not been modified since they were issued.
+These applications verify the credentials by checking that they come from a trusted issuer and that the cryptography ensures that they have not been modified since they were issued.
+Once the integrity of the credentials are established, the information can be used for authentication.
+When combined with the authorization policy of an application, the credential data can also be used to grant appropriate access to the user.

 But Isn’t Decentralization Hard?